HiSoftware Security Sheriff® for SharePoint and Office 365

-While thousands of organizations are deploying SharePoint to manage enterprise content, streamline business processes, and deliver “enterprise 2.0” collaboration capabilities, compliance and security concerns − and their associated risks − remain top of mind.
-As the amount of content and user interaction increases, particularly given the enhanced collaborative capabilities of SharePoint 2010, the chance for a SharePoint security breach or a compliance violation increases as well.
-A solution that automatically classifies, applies permissions, tracks, encrypts and prevents the inappropriate storage, access and distribution of sensitive content stored in SharePoint is clearly necessary to overcome this confidence gap.
+While thousands of organizations are deploying SharePoint and Office 365 to manage enterprise content, streamline business processes, and deliver “enterprise 2.0” collaboration capabilities, compliance and security concerns − and their associated risks − remain top of mind.
+As the amount of content and user interaction increases, particularly given the enhanced collaborative capabilities of Microsoft's collaboration platforms, the chance for a SharePoint or Office 365 security breach or compliance violation increases as well.
+A solution that automatically classifies, applies permissions, tracks, encrypts and prevents the inappropriate storage, access and distribution of sensitive content stored in SharePoint and Office 365 is clearly necessary to overcome this confidence gap.

 Securing Sensitive Content with Metadata-driven, Item-level Security

 SharePoint 2010 and 2013, as well as Office 365 and hybrid environments by providing the ability to inspect and automatically restrict access to, encrypt, track and prevent

 the publishing of content based upon the presence of sensitive and/or

 HiSoftware’s granular approach to SharePoint and Office 365 security limits access at the item-level using secure metadata.
 In addition to better protecting your organization from an accidental breach, this approach also controls the proliferation of sites and libraries in SharePoint.
 For example, if a company’s board of directors is considering a potential merger, the confidential merger documents can be stored anywhere in SharePoint classified as “Board Only,” making the sensitive content visible only to relevant parties.
 Other solutions would require the provision of a new site every time such a restricted project was undertaken.
 Most importantly, without metadata-driven, item-level security the end user has to remember the proper location for every sensitive item they create or edit to ensure appropriate access – a certain recipe for a breach.